LocationReasoner: Evaluating LLMs on Real-World Site Selection Reasoning: Introduction

-We summarize the key contributions of this work as follows: \begin{itemize}[leftmargin=*] \item We introduce \BenchmarkName, a real-world reasoning benchmark that grounds LLMs in practical site selection tasks.
-The benchmark includes a suite of curated datasets, toolsets, and a sandbox environment to enable out-of-the-box evaluation of LLMs in complex constraint-based reasoning. \item We conduct a comprehensive evaluation of four major LLM families--OpenAI~\cite{jaech2024openai}, Gemini~\cite{team2023gemini}, Claude~\cite{anthropic2024claude35sonnet}, and DeepSeek\cite{guo2025deepseek}--covering both general-purpose and reasoning-augmented models, and two representative agentic workflows, ReAct~\cite{yao2023react} and Reflexion~\cite{shinn2023reflexion}. \item Our benchmarking results reveal that current LLMs struggle to effectively handle real-world reasoning challenges.
+The key contributions of this work are: (1) We introduce \BenchmarkName, a real-world reasoning benchmark that grounds LLMs in practical site selection tasks.
+The benchmark includes a suite of curated datasets, toolsets, and a sandbox environment to enable out-of-the-box evaluation of LLMs in complex constraint-based reasoning.
+(2) We conduct a comprehensive evaluation of four major LLM families‚—OpenAI~\citep{jaech2024openai}, Gemini~\citep{team2023gemini}, Claude~\citep{anthropic2024claude35sonnet}, and DeepSeek~\citep{guo2025deepseek} —covering both general-purpose and reasoning-augmented models, and two representative agentic workflows, ReAct~\citep{yao2023react} and Reflexion~\citep{shinn2023reflexion}.
+(3) Our benchmarking results reveal that current LLMs struggle to effectively handle real-world reasoning challenges.
 For instance, the latest OpenAI o4 model achieves only 69.99\% success on site selection queries.
-Furthermore, reasoning-augmented models and agentic strategies provide limited gains compared to direct prompting of general models for code generation.
-In-depth analysis uncovers key limitations in holistic and non-linear reasoning, pointing to critical bottlenecks that need to be addressed to improve LLM performance on practical, real-world tasks. \end{itemize}
+Furthermore, reasoning-augmented models and agentic strategies provide limited gains compared to direct prompting of general models.
+In-depth analysis uncovers key limitations in holistic and nonlinear reasoning, pointing to critical bottlenecks that need to be addressed to improve LLM performance on practical real-world tasks.

-We center the \BenchmarkName\ benchmark around practical site selection, a problem that is easy to understand and intuitive, but also requires multi-step reasoning across spacial, economic, and infrastructural constraints.
-Built on real data from Boston, MA and a fixed set of in-house tools, the benchmark offers a controlled and interpretable environment to test LLMs’ ability to reason and plan under real-world constraints.